sambacha/refarch-kc-ms/fleet-ms/README.md

 }
 ```

 So now if we want to test at the API level, we need to do integration tests.
-This is where **IBM Microclimate** is coming handy as it created a nice example with `HealthEndpointIT` test class to get up started.
+This is where **IBM Microclimate** is coming handy as it created a nice example with `HealthEndpointIT` test class to get us started.
 All integration tests are defined in the `it` java package so we can control the maven life cycle and execute the integration tests when the environment is ready.
 The `pom.xml` defines configuration using the `maven Failsafe Plugin` which is designed to run integration tests.
 This Maven plugin has four phases for running integration tests:

-* pre-integration-test for setting up the integration test environment.
+* **pre-integration-test** for setting up the integration test environment.
-* integration-test for running the integration tests.
+* **integration-test** for running the integration tests.
-* post-integration-test for tearing down the integration test environment.
+* **post-integration-test** for tearing down the integration test environment.
-* verify for checking the results of the integration tests.
+* **verify** for checking the results of the integration tests.

 The pre-integration-test phase loads IBM Liberty server via another maven plugin: [liberty-maven-app-parent](https://github.com/WASdev/ci.maven/blob/master/docs/parent-pom.md) so that the API can be tested from the app server.